OstermD/EAIK/README.md

 ## Python examples
 Our goal is to make analytical IK as accessable as possible.
-You can find examples on how to use our toolbox within the "src/eaik/examples" directory.
+You can find examples on how to use our toolbox within the "examples" directory.
 The following examples are available:
 * load_urdf.py : A simple showcase how to parse a robot's representation from a URDF file and solve it's IK
 * load_urdf_7dof.py: Loads a 7R robot (e.g., the KUKA iiwa7 r800), locks one joint in place and finds analytical IK solutions for it